 - .
-IRS Form W-8BEN (or successor form) claiming an exemption from or reduction of withholding under the benefit of a tax treaty or - .
-IRS Form W-8ECI (or successor form) stating that interest paid on the new note is not subject to withholding tax because it is effectively connected with the beneficial owner's conduct of a trade or business in the United States.
+IRS Form 1001 (or successor form) claiming an exemption from withholding under the benefit of a tax treaty or - .
+IRS Form 4224 (or successor form) stating that interest paid on the new note is not subject to withholding tax because it is effectively connected with the beneficial owner's conduct of a trade or business in the United States.